3: the CJ Interpretation of “Roguelike”

 I think this was a smart thing to do, since It is easy for me to argue why ASCII display is irrelevant to whether a game is or not a roguelike (As indeed I intend to do), but it would be impossible for me to argue that ASCII display is not an element commonly found in many roguelikes.

 Adendum – not-roguelikes :

 Roguelikes have recently become more influential, with many games combining common roguelike mechanics with different gameplay types.
-Since, as I mentioned in part 1 of this series, terminology is important for accurate conversation, new terms naturally appeared to talk about this games, notably roguelike-like, and Roguelite.
+Since, as I mentioned in part 1 of this series, terminology is important for accurate conversation, new terms naturally appeared to talk about these games, notably roguelike-like, and Roguelite.

 Roguelike-like comes from the idea that if a rogue-LIKE is a game similar to rogue with some differences, a game similar to roguelikes with some differences would naturally be a rogue-like-like, where the number of “-likes” defines how far from the original rogue the game is (following this logic, a game inspired by Spelunky could become rogue-like-like-like).

 Procedural Death Labyrinth: I mentioned before that when one says roguelikes are games that are “like rogue” it begs the question “in which way?”
-Lars Doucet coined the term Procedural Death Labyrinth (PDL for short) to simplify the answer to this question to
+Lars Doucet coined the term Procedural Death Labyrinth (PDL for short) to simplify the answer to this question to: